mountainMath/cancensus/cran-comments.md

 # Update - v0.4.1

+- CRAN check NOTES regarding marked UTF-8 strings are understood but use of non-ASCII characters is intentional due to bilingual EN/FR source data and metadata from national statistics agency.
-- Fix problem with not picking up api key if not set as environment variable
+- Fix minor problem where API key wasn't always picked up if not set correctly as environment variable.
-- Fix warning when 't' column not present in downloaded data
+- Fix warning when `t` column not present in downloaded data.

 # Update - v.0.4.0